 Age and Hodgkin lymphoma

 There are three different forms of Hodgkin lymphoma:

 - A childhood form; develops in children 14 years or younger

 - A young adult form; develops in people 15 to 34 years old

 - An older adult form; develops in people 55 to 74 years old

 The childhood form of Hodgkin lymphoma is less common in the United States and is especially rare in children younger than five years.
 Hodgkin lymphoma is most commonly diagnosed in the young adult form and older adult form.
 In children younger than five years, Hodgkin lymphoma is more common in boys than in girls.
 Among adolescents, the rates of Hodgkin lymphoma are roughly equal among boys and girls.

 If you would like additional introductory information, explore this related item.
 Please note that this link takes you to another section on Cancer.Net:

-- ASCO Answers Fact Sheet: Read a one-page fact sheet (available in PDF) that offers an easy-to-print introduction this type of cancer.
+- ASCO Answers Fact Sheet: Read a one-page fact sheet, available in PDF, that offers an easy-to-print introduction to this type of cancer.